golde-dev/golde/docs/Config and state mangment.md

 )
 ```

-This plan creates a dependency on the `servers.hcloud.staging` resource:
+This plan creates a dependency on the `hcloud.severs.staging` resource:

 ```json
 [